- Why go Greek?

 If you have any questions about the sorority community at Willamette University, please contact the Panhellenic Council Office on the 2nd floor of the UC in Student Activities.

-Associate Dean of Campus Life & Director of Student Activities
+Associate Dean of Students & Director of Student Activities

 Salem, Oregon 97301